 Once again Spain leads the way

 Spain was one of the first Western European countries to limit the working day to eight hours.
-Advocates of the four-day workweek say working fewer hours could also go a long way in countering the high unemployment rates that threaten social stability.
+Proponents of the four-day workweek say working fewer hours could also go a long way in countering the high unemployment rates that threaten social stability.

 All that remains is to watch this umpteenth experiment, hoping it will provide us with good signals.